breatheco-de/content/src/content/how-to/how-to-update-python-on-windows.md

 ---

+Python is a widely-used programming language that is popular among developers and data scientists alike.
+It is known for its simplicity, versatility, and strong community support.
+If you are a Python user, it is important to keep your installation up-to-date in order to take advantage of the latest features and security patches.
+In this article, we will provide a step-by-step guide on how to update Python, starting with a brief [introduction to Python](https://4geeks.com/lesson/intro-to-python) for those who may be new to the language.
+Whether you are a beginner or an experienced Python user, following these steps will ensure that your Python installation is always up-to-date and running smoothly.

 ![How to update Python on Windows](https://i.imgur.com/YkEZaRM.jpeg)

 Ever wonder how to update Python on Windows, follow this simple step-by-step guide and you´ll have the latest version in no time.